versvs/hsptt/README.md

 Regarding Hearthstone:

 * Hearthstone is a trademark from Blizzard Entertainment
-* The art for the card packs is property of Blizzard Entertainment
+* The art for the card packs and the HearthStone icon are property of Blizzard Entertainment